Frequently Asked Questions

 Where did the horses come from? were they wild?

-Our horses came from two different leasing situations: 4 horses were leased from Camp Cheley in Estes Park, Colorado, and the other 5 were leased from Yellowstone Horse Rentals.
+Our horses came from two different leasing operations: 4 horses were leased from Camp Cheley in Estes Park, Colorado, and the other 5 were leased from Yellowstone Horse Rentals.
 As much as we would have LOVED to have the experience of adopting our own mustangs, COVID forced all of the auctions we were hoping to attend to be online.
 Additionally, we recognize that returning these horses home to their owners was better for the horses than having to re-home adopted horses.
-However, all of our horses were wild prior to us leasing them.
+However, all of our horses were wild prior to being adopted by their owners.

 When is the documentary coming out?